RajKKapadia1996/Aviation/README.md

 # Aviation Analytics Streamlit Dashboard

-This Streamlit dashboard analyzes airline passenger data for trends, satisfaction, travel patterns, and operational insights.
+This Streamlit dashboard analyzes airline passenger data for trends, satisfaction, travel patterns, clustering (segmentation), and predictive classification.

 ## Features

-- Explore training and test datasets (`train.csv` and `test.csv`)
+- Explore and filter training and test datasets (`train.csv` and `test.csv`)
-- Filter by Class, Type of Travel, and Satisfaction
-- Visualize flight distance, passenger class, travel type, delays, satisfaction, and more
+- Visualize passenger distribution, travel type, class, delays, and satisfaction
 - Perform K-Means clustering for passenger segmentation
+- Predict passenger satisfaction using a Random Forest classifier (with live user input)
-- Interactive sidebar navigation
+- Interactive sidebar for navigation and filtering

 ## How to Run Locally